moj-analytical-services/rmarkdown_training/README.md

 3. Save the RMD file in the folder you have put the data in (or where you've cloned this repo).

+## Part 2: Structure - adding headers and code chunks

 4. Delete everything below the first code chunk (the ‘setup’ chunk) so we can start our own document.

 5. In the setup chunk, type *library(readr)* then on the next line *crimedata <- read_csv(“crimedata.csv”)*.
 This will load the data when we create our output.
 We have assigned it to the name ‘crimedata’.
 If you want to test a chunk, click the green play button at the top right of it.
 In this case, clicking that means you'll see 'crimedata' appear in your environment.
+In this setup chunk, also type *library(ggplot2)* as we will be using this package later.

 6. Let’s write a chapter.
 You can create a heading by putting # before some text.
 Let’s make a chapter by writing *# Trend over time*

+7. Write some normal text below your heading, for example *over time, the number of crimes has changed.*

-7. Let’s see what our output document looks like.
+8. Let’s see what our output document looks like.
 If you click “Knit”, it will run everything in your file and create a Word document for you.
 Open/download this to have a look: you should have a title, name and date, followed by the heading you’ve just made.

-8. Write some normal text below your heading, for example *over time, the number of crimes has changed.*
+## Part 3: Content – embedding numbers and charts into RMarkdown text

 9. Let’s add a chart to show the trend.
-You can create a new code chunk by typing CTRL+ALT+I (or clicking Insert -> R).
+You can create a new code chunk by typing CTRL+ALT+I (or clicking Insert -> R) or Cmd+Option+I for Macbooks.
 After where it says r, type *,echo=FALSE* to prevent the code appearing in your output document.

 10. Go back to your new chunk at the bottom.
 Type *ggplot(crimedata, aes(year, crimes)) + geom_line() + expand_limits(y=c(0,200))*.

 11. Try knitting your document again.
 You should see the text and chart you’ve just added.